 7. Reagents and Materials

-7.1 Degreasing Solvent:
+7.1 Degreasing Solutions:

 7.1.1 Use only mineral spirits meeting the requirements of Specification D235, Type II, Class C for volume fraction of aromatics (0 % to 2 %), flash point (61 °C minimum) and color (not darker than +25 on Saybolt Scale or 25 on Pt-Co Scale).
 (Warning—Combustible.
 Health hazard.)
 Obtain a Certificate of Analysis for each batch of solvent from the supplier.